Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06b-data-warehouse-query.md

 1. Close all query tabs.

 > **Further Information**: See [Query using the SQL query editor](https://learn.microsoft.com/fabric/data-warehouse/sql-query-editor) in the Microsoft Fabric documentation for more information about querying a data warehouse.

+## Review

+In this lab, you have:

+- Created a sample data warehouse in Microsoft Fabric.

+- Queried the data warehouse using T-SQL to extract meaningful insights.

+- Verified data consistency and corrected inaccurate records.

+- Created a filtered view to simplify data access for reporting.

+- Strengthened your understanding of querying, validating, and managing warehouse data using Microsoft Fabric.

+## Now, click on Next from the lower right corner to move on to the next lab.